BuilderIO/builder/plugins/cloudinary/README.md

 builder.savePlugins.then(() => location.reload());
 ```

 **NOTE:** Loading http:// content on an https:// website will give you a warning.
-Be sure to click the shield in the top right of your browser and choose "load unsafe scripts" to allow the http content on your https site when devloping locally
+Be sure to click the shield in the top right of your browser and choose "load unsafe scripts" to allow the http content on Builder's https site when devloping locally

 <img alt="Load unsafe script example" src="https://i.stack.imgur.com/uSaLL.png">